NITCbase/nitcbase.github.io/docs/Design/Schema Layer.md

         // OR use the following constants: RELCAT_NAME and ATTRCAT_NAME
     // get the open relation id using appropriate method of OpenRelTable class by passing relation name as argument

-    // if relation is opened in open relation table, return E_RELOPEN
+    // if relation is not open in open relation table, return E_RELNOTOPEN
+    // (check if the value returned from getRelId function call = E_RELNOTOPEN)

     // store the relName as an attribute in relNameAttr Attribute relNameAttr;